 Are Candles Toxic?

 In other words: candles release chemicals that are known to cause cancer as well as other health problems.
-The other issue is that you don’t even have to burn the candles for them to be harmful, studies have shown that even before burning candles can emit health harming substances.
+The other issue is that you don’t even have to burn the candles for them to be harmful, studies have shown that even before burning, candles can emit health harming substances.

 Health issues related to candle wax:

 The base of any candle is the wax, and this is where the health problems and harmful ingredients can start.
 The most popular choices are paraffin wax, soy wax, coconut wax, beeswax, and palm wax.
-Paraffin wax is the most harmful option, and unfortunately, is also the most commonly used wax in the United States and Canada.
+Paraffin wax is the most harmful, and unfortunately, is also the most commonly used wax in the United States and Canada.

 Paraffin wax risks:

-The majority of emissions from paraffin wax candles consist of volatile organic compounds (VOCs) including alkanes, wax esters, alkanoic and alkenoic acids, alkenes and and polycyclic aromatic hydrocarbons.
-Volatile organic compounds have many known negative health effects including eye, nose and throat irritation, headaches, loss of coordination/ balance, nausea, damage to the liver, kidneys and central nervous system, and some VOCs can cause cancer in animals and humans.
+Numerous studies have shown that burning paraffin wax is harmful to our health.
+The majority of emissions from paraffin wax candles consist of volatile organic compounds (VOCs) including alkanes, wax esters, alkanoic and alkenoic acids, alkenes and polycyclic aromatic hydrocarbons.

-When burned, paraffin scented candles emit toxic chemicals like toluene and benzene into the air and frequently lighting many candles in an unventilated space could lead to health problems including respiratory issues such as aggravating asthma, causing headaches, causing allergic reactions, or irritating the respiratory tract.
+When burned, paraffin scented candles emit toxic chemicals like toluene and benzene into the air and frequently lighting candles in an unventilated space could lead to health problems including respiratory issues such as aggravating asthma, causing headaches, causing allergic reactions, or irritating the respiratory tract.

-A Polish study showed that found the air quality around paraffin candles is similar to air quality around a combustion engine and I’m pretty sure you’d never consider running a combustion engine in your home!
+A Polish study showed that the air quality around paraffin candles is similar to the air quality around a combustion engine and I’m pretty sure you’d never consider running a combustion engine in your home!

 Soy Wax